Step-by-Step: Using the Live Module with Open Broadcaster Software (OBS)

 - Confirm that you can see the live stream.
 Note that after starting the encoder, it may take a minute for the live stream to appear.

-- Select a Player and then click the Player URL to view the live stream.
+- Click the Player URL to view the live stream.

-- When you are done with the live stream, click the Stop Stream button in the Live module.
-Also, return to OBS Studio and click the stream button to stop the encoder from streaming.
+- When you are done with the live stream, click the Stop This Stream button on the Control Room page.
+Also, return to OBS Studio and click the Stop Streaming button to stop the encoder from streaming.

 Creating a clip